Skip to main content

 Allison Miller

-Living out your faith in action can be challenging, especially if you don't have a circle of strong like-minded people around you.
-When I was led to write this series, I had no idea that I would get the opportunity to go through numerous adversarial circumstances within a 10-day period and get to share how living out my faith in action got me through to the other side.
+Living out your faith in action even when it seems contrary to what you might think is best is something that becomes a part of you over time.
+It is developed from yielding to the Word and promises of God.
+When I was led to write this series, I had no idea that I would get the opportunity to go through numerous challenging circumstances spread over a 90-day period and then get to share how living out my faith in action got me through to the other side.

-In this, the last article of this fourteen-part series, we provide the biblical definitions of emotions and abuse, address how abuse damages emotions, and offer five practical and effectual steps for emotional healing.
-Healing your emotions is essential for living wholeheartedly and experiencing healthy relationships.
+In this, the next to last article of this fourteen-part series, we provide the biblical definitions of faith, translating your faith into daily actions and decisions, and practical ways to serve others and share Christ's love.
+Living out your faith is essential for living wholeheartedly and experiencing healthy relationships.

 This article is the fourteenth of a blog series offering practical steps rooted in Christ and biblical principles to help you build resilience and trust in God's plan.
 Following these steps, you'll learn to navigate life's trials with faith and confidence, leaning on Christ's everlasting support.